Contact us

 Is It Possible To Overdose On Clonazepam?

-Yes, there is a significant risk of overdose while taking Clonazepam, particularly when used inappropriately or combined with other depressants.
-Clonazepam is a benzodiazepine that can lead to severe respiratory depression, coma, and even death, especially when mixed with opioids or consumed in large amounts.
+Yes, it is possible to overdose on Clonazepam when misused or combined with other depressants.
+Clonazepam leads to severe respiratory depression, coma, and even death when mixed with opioids or consumed in large amounts.

 signs of clonazepam addiction